xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 Perfect!
-Now we're all set with the topology.
+Now we're all set with the topology and SSH access.
 Before we begin, let's understand the docker daemon/client setup inside IOS-XR.
 {: .notice--success}